sdjohnson-astro/redshifting/README.md

 -- currently updating table entries by replacing all data in the table.
 This re-scrolls to the top which is annoying.
 There must be a better way.

 -- percentiles on 2D image are not saved when you change the redshift

+-- implement an advance but no save feature